natural-mess/daily-dribble-newsletter/README.md

 # The Daily Dribble Newsletter
-A responsive newsletter-style landing page built with HTML and CSS as part of a Scrimba solo project.
+A newsletter-style landing page built with HTML and CSS as part of a Scrimba solo project.

 ## Description
 The goal of the project is to design the below sample using HTML and CSS.